airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 A typical program is composed of hundreds or thousands of functions, each with a small, well-defined task to perform.
 However, ultimately there are things that you cannot write functions for which must be provided by the system.
-Those are called *primitive functionsprimitive functions* (or just *primitivesprimitives*) - they are the basics which everything else is built off of.
+Those are called *primitive functions* (or just *primitives*) - they are the basics which everything else is built off of.
 For example, imagine a program that draws a graphical user interface.
 There has to be a function to create the menus.
 That function probably calls other functions to write text,